equinor/terraform-module-template/README.md

 # terraform-azurerm-foobar

-Terraform module which creates an Azure foobar.
+Terraform module which creates an Azure Foobar.

 ## Usage